yphil-dev/petrolette/README.md

 Read about it in French [ici](http://linuxfr.org/users/philippemc/journaux/avec-quoi-tu-lis-tes-rss-le-matin).

-## Mobylette is a personal track-free online RSS news reader
+## Petrolette is a personal track-free online RSS news reader

-Mobylette is a simple but powerful web app to view and manage various XML (RSS, aTom, etc) news feeds and present them in a nice, ergonomic fashion.
+Petrolette is a simple but powerful web app to view and manage various XML (RSS, aTom, etc) news feeds and present them in a nice, ergonomic fashion.
 I made it to replace the online news services (NetVibes, Google news, etc.) that I use up until around 2007, when they became bloated and **crippled with spyware**.
 It's a fast, simple and light system, and I've been using it for ~~weeks~~ years now ; It does what I want from a no-nonsense, every-morning-every-day news reader.

 ### Practical Features